By Andy Joel

 The tramway presumably headed south along side Corporation Road, before heading underneath Fishergate.
 This bridge is still there.
 It was later used, after widening, to give access to the railway goods yards that used to be where Fishergate carpark is (there is a photo here), and today it provides access to that car park.

-You can still see a bridge abutment in Garden Street, indicating the tramway kept to the east edge of what is now the car park and presumably a few metres higher too.
+You can still see a bridge abutment in Garden Street, as shown above, indicating the tramway kept to the east edge of what is now the car park and presumably a few metres higher too.
 Interesting that opposite the abutment there is a terrace of houses that I would guess are well over 100 years old, confirming how long ago the tramway went out of use.

 On East Cliff, there is an old house, with an old wall, but one section is clearly newer, as you can see above.
 It is just possible this is where the tramway went through – it definitely passed somewhere close.
+[ETA: Having taken a look in person, I think this is doubtful – I do not think any of it is that old.]

 It skirted the top of what is now Avenham Park, to somewhere around the Belvedere, where a stationary steam engine was set up to haul wagons up the incline from the river.
 This had an overhead pulley system to which wagons could be attached, and seems to have had a fair number of incidents (as you can see here).
 A wagon that was victim to one such incident was many years later recovered from the river and now resides in the Harris Museum.